Schools Performances

 U>N>I>T>E>D (VIC)

 Part ritual, part rave, part future vision.
 Human bodies colliding with digital culture, myth and machine.
-UNITED is an epic dance experience like no other.
+U>NI>T>E>D is an epic dance experience like no other.

 Show date: Fri 20 Feb

-Note – this is not a dedicated schools show so there are a limited number of tickets available
+Note – this is not a dedicated schools show so there are only a limited number of tickets available

 Time: 7.30pm

-Duration: 65mins
+Duration: 55mins

-Includes post show Q&A
+Includes a post-show Q&A

 Venue: Heath Ledger Theatre, State Theatre Centre of WA